salvir1/COVID-19-outbreak-data-analysis/README.md

 ### State groupings

 How were these groupings made?
-For this analysis, states were grouped into one of four categories based upon season and severity of an outbreak in terms of daily deaths reported per 100,000.
-An outbreak was defined at the state level according to criteria desribed in the states analysis section.
-When rolled up to the state grouping level, the daily death rate exceeded 0.25 per 100,000 population for an outbreak.
-Outbreaks for the spring, summer, and fall began prior to 4/1/20, 7/1/20, and 10/1/20 respectively.
+A retrospective analysis of daily COVID case and death by state for the US was conducted for data from 3/10/20 to 10/15/20.
+Over this time, three distinctly timed outbreaks swept through different parts of the country.
+States were grouped into one of these three outbreak categories or a fourth *no outbreak* category if they did not experience an outbreak during this time.

+Outbreaks for the spring, summer, and fall began prior to 4/15/20, 7/15/20, and 10/15/20 respectively.
+Since testing availability was limited in the spring and increasing during the summer, death rates were used to identify the spring and summer outbreak periods.
+Deaths trail infections by several weeks, so states with spring outbreaks typicaly saw deaths peak in mid May and states with summer outbreaks typically saw deaths peak in August.
+A state was classified to one of these two outbreak groupings if the reported daily death rate from COVID for the state consistently exceeded 0.4 per 100,000 population for that time period.

+Testing availability had become more available by mid summer, and case rate comparability became a more useful measure.
+All states with a death rate exceeding 0.4 per 100,000 during the summer outbreak also had a daily new diagnoses case rate consistently above 30 cases per 100,000.
+Only Tennessee briefly exceeded 30 cases per 100,000 over the summer without having an outbreak with a corresponding death rate in excess of 0.4 per 100,000.
+Almost all other states saw case rates below 25 per 100,000.

+This analysis is being conducted concurrent to the fall outbreak with a cutoff of 10/15/20.
+Since the impact on death rate is not yet fully visible on the data, the fall outbreak group was identified stricly by the case rate.
+The fall outbreak group was identified by case rate above 30 prior to 10/15/20.
+Unfortunately but predictably, death rates for this group of states is now rising from baseline.

+Since 10/15/20, a fourth outbreak category appears to be forming quickly on the heels of the fall outbreak.
+It doesn't look like the country will experience an ebb in infections like it did after the spring or summer outbreaks.

 Spring outbreak
+- Infections occurred prior to 4/15/20
+- Deaths consistently exceeded 0.5 per 100,000 per day in May and June
 - Occurred primarily in the northeast, Great Lakes region, and Louisiana
-- Exceeded 0.8 deaths per 100,000 per day between June and August
 - About 90M people are in this group

 Summer outbreak
+- Infections occurred 4/15/20 - 7/15/20
+- Deaths consistently exceeded 0.4 per 100,000 per day in late July through early September
+- Cases consistently exceeded 30 per 100,000 per day
 - Occurred primarily in the southeast and Arizona
-- Exceeded 40 cases per 100,000 per day or 0.5 deaths per 100,000 per day between June and August
 - About 89M people are in this group

 Fall outbreak
-- Upper midwest and Arkansas at this time with more states to be added if they meet the threshholds
+- Infections occurred 7/15/20 - 10/15/20
+- Too early to tell when death rates will peak and how high, but rates for this group are already higher than other states
-- Exceeded 40 cases per 100,000 per day or 0.5 deaths per 100,000 per day after August
+- Cases consistently exceeded 30 per 100,000 per day
+- Upper midwest, some Rocky Mountain states, and Arkansas
-- About 16M people are in this group
+- About 19M are in this group

 No outbreak
 - Avoided classification in one of the other outbreak categories
-- About 133M people are in this group
+- About 130M people are in this group

 The state groupings help to sort the state trends in a meaningful way.
 One can see this by attempting to look at the death rate trendline at the state level for just 25 states.
 The chart below of daily COVID death rates by state over time is a confusion of squiggly lines, although one can start to see patterns if one looks long enough.